Normando1945/Repo_ConcreteII_Desing/README.md

 ## Important Note for Students

-This repository is maintained exclusively by the course author.
+This repository is maintained exclusively by the course authors.

 Students are expected to clone the repository and update their local copies during the semester.
 They should not modify the original online repository.